Guide to Student Grants – How and Where to Find Them

 Types of Student Grants

 Overall, there are a few types of educational grants that aim to help students attend college or university.
 The most well known programs are federal grant programs.
 Other common grant programs include state run grant programs, college specific grant programs and private grant programs.
+If you are a recent graduate, there are even grants available to help pay off your student loans.

 The most popular federal grant programs include the Pell Grant program, the Teacher Education Assistance for College and Higher Education Grant program, the Iraq and Afghanistan Service Grant program and the Federal Supplemental Educational Opportunity Grant program.
 Since most grants are awarded based on financial need, the best way to determine which grants you qualify for is by filling out the Free Application for Federal Student Aid (FAFSA) form.
 These grants can be worth thousands of dollars.
 You can find more information about each federal grant program at the Federal Student Aid website.